yougotthisconf/yougotthis.io/content/collections/communication/index.md

 Communication isn’t just about talking and writing.
 Listening to feedback from others, whether it’s a customer or someone else in the team, is a powerful tool.
 [Ben](/people/ben-bartle) takes us through the concept of feedback, and how best to act on the wisdom we receive from others.

 <library-item path="videos/home/use-feedback"></library-item>

+Communication isn’t the only core skill we focus on, and we’d love for you to check out some more great content from the You Got This! library.
+Here’s some more sessions to get you started.
+We hope you get lots of value from what we offer, and that we’ll see you at an event soon.